Upper bounds on the colloid separation efficiency of diffusiophoresis

 We first analyze the exact solutions for the distribution of particles given by \eqref{eq:sol_particles}, in the relevant case of $Pe_p\gg{1}$.
 In this limit, we can expect $n_\pm(y)$ to have a \emph{boundary layer} structure \cite{Hinch1991-yu,Bender1999-lf}, with particles accumulating in thin regions near walls.
 We denote the width of these regions as $\delta_+$, for the chemo-attracted particles accumulating at the chemical source, and $\delta_-$, for the chemo-repelled particles accumulating at the chemical sink.
 For high enough P\'eclet number, these regions can get thin enough to approximate the ionic concentration $c_i(y)$ by its leading-order Taylor expansion, since deviations only become noticeable outside the boundary layers $\delta_\pm$.
 We first introduce local coordinates

 to use a more compact notation that ensures $y_\pm=0$ at either wall, and then pose a linear expansion

 in the case of a liquid source, and a quadratic expansion

 for gas sources, since in that case we have no ionic flux at walls as given by \eqref{eq:bcs_chem_gas_nondim_ci}.
-Introducing these expansions into the solution \eqref{eq:sol_particles} for the particles, and after an asymptotic analysis that we detail in the Supplementary Material, we can show that, neglecting all exponentially small terms, the leading-order approximations $n^{(0)}$ for the particles are
+Introducing these expansions into the solution \eqref{eq:sol_particles} for the particles, and after an asymptotic analysis that we detail in the Supporting Information, we can show that, neglecting all exponentially small terms, the leading-order approximations $n^{(0)}$ for the particles are

 The analysis also allows us to identify and define the widths $\delta_\pm$ of the particle boundary layers, which we obtain as

 where we emphasize that the values of $c_i$ and its derivative are evaluated at walls $y_\pm=0$ or, equivalently, at either $y=0$ (for the ``$+$'' case) or $y=1$ (for ``$-$'').